Scott Rendell: Woking

 On 30 January 2014, Rendell signed contractual forms for Woking until the end of the 2013–14 season.
 He was the leading scorer for the club for the following two seasons winning numerous player of the season honours after an outstanding 2014–15 season.
 He signed a contract for 2015–16 season with The Cards.
 However his season came to an end just 40 minutes into the start of the campaign after a cruciate knee ligament rupture playing against Tranmere Rovers Over £10,000 was raised by a supporter-led fundraising campaign in order to fund the treatment of said injury, though Rendell later went on to play for local rivals Aldershot Town F.C., frequently scoring in derby games against the Cards.

 Return to Aldershot Town

 On 23 June 2016, Rendell joined Woking's local rivals Aldershot Town on a one-year deal.
 On 6 August 2016, Rendell made his Aldershot Town debut in a 1–0 defeat against Barrow, replacing Will Evans at half-time.

 He signed a new one-year contract with Aldershot in May 2018.

 Eastleigh

 On 31 May 2019, Rendell signed a one-year contract with Eastleigh following his release from Aldershot.
 Rendell was released at the end of the 2019–20 season.

 Maidstone United

 On 10 July 2020, Maidstone United announced the signing of Rendell.

 Havant & Waterlooville

 At the end of the 2020–21 season, Rendell joined Havant & Waterlooville.
 Rendell was released at the end of the 2021–22 season.

 AFC Totton

 On 25 June 2022, Rendell signed for Southern Football League Division One South club AFC Totton.

+Managerial career

+In March 2026, following the departure of manager Jimmy Ball, Rendell was promoted from his role of assistant manager to interim manager of AFC Totton.
+Having picked up thirteen points from eight matches in interim charge, he was appointed permanent manager of 21 April 2026.